 “It would be of enormous added value if we were able to better predict on the basis of all those MRI characteristics how the tumor will evolve and what that means for the patient in the future,” says Johan Koekkoek, neuro-oncologist in LUMC and MC Haaglanden.

 For doctors it would very helpful to get guidance in making the right diagnosis and selecting the best treatment.
 “Currently, diagnosis is based on a visual assessment of the MRI scan by a radiologist,” says Marion Smits, professor of Neuroradiology at Erasmus MC.
-“Machine learning techniques will help us to include a lot more information from the MRI scan in our assessment, and to make such diagnoses more objective.”
+“Machine learning techniques will help us to include a lot more information from the MRI scan in our assessment, and to make such diagnoses more objectively.”